mingzhaochina/dataset/README.md

 We cannot provide any high frequency continuous waveform data.These data belongs to CEA and CEA has the final say on how to use the data.

+The Wenchuan Earthquake Aftershocks Classification Dataset can be downloaded from http://www.geodoi.ac.cn/WebEn/doi.aspx?Id=1464

 Besides, it is too large (more than 70GB)

 If anyone has question,comments,advices,please leave a message.We remain open to cooperation and discussion.